Everything You Need to Know About The Musashi Experience

 What will accommodations be like?
 Will I need to share a room?

-I'm older and have injuries -- should I be worried about attending?
+I'm older and have injuries - will I be ok to attend?

 Do you offer financing options?

-Our payment processor does offer financing options.
+Our payment processor does offer financing options for residents of the United States.
 To see the options available, add the retreat to your cart and then click ‘Checkout’.
 Then select ‘More payment options’.
 You can then choose ‘Klarna' as the option, and it will show you what financing packages are available.
+If you reside outside the United States and are interested in financing please contact us directly.

 What is your cancellation/refund policy?